 The unsung raw beauty of the north-east Scottish coast, with a cosy string of fishing towns stretching from Inverness to Fraserburgh like notes on a nautical stave.

 The dreamy tidal inlets of East Anglia, brimming with coastal birds and magnificent old sailing barges catching the crisp morning breeze – a paradise for twitchers and seafarers alike.

 For me, lifeboat stations are a wonderment, bristling with state-of-the-art gear and gadgetry – perfect inspiration for younger souls, perhaps even rekindling some of the youth buried within older souls too!

 The memories and experiences of my journey around our islands are too numerous to count.
 It’s easy to overlook our own shores, but we are blessed with a coastline as beautiful and varied as any in the world, and one that we can explore for a fraction of the emissions of a flight.

 It’s easy to overlook our own shores, but we are blessed with a coastline as beautiful and varied as any in the world, and one that we can explore for a fraction of the emissions of a flight.

 Its treasures are all within easy reach if ever I choose to revisit them, something I will undoubtedly pursue for the rest of my days.

-To read more about Jack and his Lifeboat Station Project, go here: https://lifeboatstationproject.com/
+You can read more about Jack and his Lifeboat Station Project here: https://lifeboatstationproject.com/